poolup-devs/poolup_backend/README.md

 **The servers are set to run continuously; unless there is a major patch or a server malfunction, do not run the following deployment instructions**

+### Connecting to AWS EC2 instance

+Ask your current engineering manager for the PEM key file, and connect to the instance via SSH with instructions that can be found online.
+For root access, also ask your current engineering manager for root access privelages.

+### Starting the web server in EC2

 1. Switch to root user with:
    `sudo su`
 2. Start mongodb daemon with: